worldcoin/idkit-swift/README.md

 }
 ```

-### Credential Presentation
+### Proof of Specific Credential Categories
-Use the credential presentation API when you're interested in knowing if a user possesses a certain kind of credential.
-You request a presentation from a _category_ of credentials, based on how World ID distinguishes between credentials.
-There are 3 categories:
+Use this API when you're interested in knowing if a user possesses a credential from one of the specific categories you specify.
+There are 3 supported categories:

 1. `document` - for credentials derived from NFC-enabled documents that can be cloned.
 2. `secure_document` - for credentials derived from NFC-enabled documents that can't be cloned.
-3. `personhood` - for credentials derived from some aspect of a person's humanness, like their irises.
+3. `personhood` - for credentials derived from the Orb.

 ```swift
 import IDKit